dushimsam/jigasi-patner/readme.md

 ========================================

 We have currently integrated a pre-trained model DeepSpeech from Mozilla in version 1 of this service.
-We are going to migrate to a more advanced accurate models in the future versions.
+We are going to migrate to a more advanced accurate models in the future versions of this functionality.

 Download the pre-trained model (1.8GB):